by Mara Bos

 locks, followed by more theory.

 I was surprised by the quality of the book.
-Considering it's volume, it contains a lot of valuable content.
+Considering its compact size, it contains a lot of valuable content.